3-15. George Howard Darwin

 George Howard Darwin (1845–1912) was the fifth child of the British naturalist Charles Darwin.
 After graduating from Trinity College, Cambridge in 1868, Darwin studied law for six years, before returning to Cambridge, and publishing work in geophysics.
 In 1879, Darwin was elected fellow of the Royal Society, and became its president in 1900.
 In 1883, he was appointed Professor of Astronomy and Experimental Physics at Cambridge, succeeding James Challis.
 He was elected corresponding member of the Paris Academy of Sciences on 23 December, 1907, in the geography and navigation section (Académie des sciences de Paris, 1979).

-Darwin’s contribution to cosmogony is original in that he put various hypotheses to the test of numerical calculation, in contrast to the qualitative arguments employed by Poincaré and others in the field.11endnote: 1 Early appreciations of Darwin’s work include Love (1913) and Hough (1914).
+Darwin’s contribution to cosmogony is original in that he put various hypotheses to the test of numerical calculation, in contrast to the qualitative arguments employed by Poincaré and others in the field.11endnote: 1 Early appreciations of Darwin’s work include Love (1913); Hough (1914); Brown (1916).
 Later evaluations include Kopal (1971) and Barrow-Green (1997, 193).
+Darwin’s papers were collected in five volumes (Darwin, 1907, 1908, 1910, 1911; Stratton and Jackson, 1916).

 The surviving Poincaré-Darwin correspondence is limited in scope, but substantial in one of its chosen subjects.
 The earliest letters concern the preparation of a volume in honor of George G. Stokes, and honors awarded Poincaré by the Royal Astronomical Society and the Royal Society, along with the classification of periodic orbits.
 The core topic of the Poincaré-Darwin correspondence, beginning with a letter from Darwin on 28 May, 1901 (§ 3-15-11) is the stability of the pear-shaped figure of equilibrium of a rotating fluid mass.
 The exchange generated much correspondence over the next twelve months, of which thirty-four letters have been preserved and are published here, including eighteen letters from Poincaré and sixteen from Darwin.